 • Worms: These could be long and skinny or look like little pieces of rice.
 Again, you should only be concerned if these appear in the fresh sample.
 If stool sits outside for a while, worms may find their way to it.

 • Fur: Big clumps of fur in the stool could be a sign of over grooming, allergies, or skin disease.
-Keep an eye on how often you are seeing fur in the stool and discuss it with your vet.
+Keep an eye on how often you are seeing fur in the stool and discuss it with your veterinarian.

 Collecting the Stool Sample

 It's very likely that you have found many different ways to clean up poop around your yard or while out for a walk.
 From pooper scoopers to special biodegradable bags, when it comes to cleaning up dog feces, there is no shortage of equipment.
-So, when you're collecting a healthy dog poop or even an unhealthy stool sample to take to the vet, be sure to use a clean bag, pick the sample up gently, and place into a clean, shallow plastic container with a lid.
-Refrigerate the sample until you are able to get it to the vet.
+So, when you're collecting a healthy dog poop or even an unhealthy stool sample to take to the veterinarian, be sure to use a clean bag, pick the sample up gently, and place it into a clean, shallow plastic container with a lid.
+Refrigerate the sample until you are able to get it to the veterinarian.
 If the poop is too watery to pick up, be sure to take a few clear photos with your smartphone to show the consistency.
 You can also try to get some of the wet poop into a container using a clean craft stick or plastic spoon.
 Never take a stool sample that has been sitting in the heat or in the grass for long periods of time.
 These samples could have dirt or parasites that were not part of the stool.
 One last thing to note: cleaning up dog poop quickly is also beneficial to your dog.
 Too much feces lying around in the backyard could lead your dog to start eating their own poop.
 There are also issues with public health where dog feces can seep into the water table and contaminate water sources.
-It should also be mentioned that you should wash your hands after picking up any poop even if you wear gloves or use the bag over your hand just to be safe.
+It should also be mentioned that you should wash your hands after picking up any poop, even if you wear gloves or use the bag over your hand, just to be safe.

 Final Poop Pointers